2 easy ways to use Downpay's new Shopify Flow integration to manage partial payments on Shopify

 Shopify Flow can also interact with third party apps like Downpay or Klaviyo to automatically create marketing campaigns, for example.

-How to import workflows into Shopify Flow Workflow
+How to import downloaded workflows into Shopify Flow

 Follow these steps to import and adjust a workflow for your store.

-1. Install or navigate to Shopify Flow in your Shopify store admin.
+- Open Shopify Flow in your Shopify store admin.
+(Install it if you haven't already.)

 Downpay's Shopify Flow Triggers